Mamie Phipps Clark: Harlem Youth Opportunities Unlimited project (HARYOU)

 She continued to collaborate with her husband on numerous projects, including the Harlem Youth Opportunities Unlimited project (HARYOU), to provide education and employment opportunities for the youth in Harlem.
 It was established in 1962 with the help of Kenneth Clark and other community leaders.
 HARYOU provided corrective/remedial education for impoverished youth who were falling behind in school, provided job opportunities for Black youth, and taught residents how to work with government agencies to obtain funds and services.
 Kenneth Clark proposed busing to integrate schools, but protests from parents on both sides prevented this.

 Personal life

-Mamie Phipps and Kenneth Clark married in 1937.
-Mamie Clark said that the collaboration between her and her husband resulted in "a lifetime of close, challenging and professionally satisfying experiences".
-The Clarks were married for 45 years until Mamie Clark's death on August 11, 1983.
+Mamie Phipps and Kenneth Clark married within the year after she graduated with her B.S.
+The Clarks were married until her death on August 11, 1983.
 She died at the age of 66, leaving behind two children, Kate Harris and Hilton Clark.

 Clark was very active in her community.
 She served as chairman of a housing company that built apartments in NYC.
 She also served on the board of the American Broadcasting Companies, the Museum of Modern Art, the New York Public Library, New York Mission Society, The Phelps Stokes Fund, Teachers College at Columbia University, and was a Commissioner of the Palisades Interstate Park Commission.
-Additionally, she served with advisory groups including the National Headstart Planning Committee.
+Additionally, she served with advisory groups including the National Head Start Planning Committee.